-The Faculty Research Project Teams provide students with real research and real teamwork experience by uniting undergraduate students, graduate students, and faculty in a team-based environment to advance research projects in science and engineering.
+The Faculty Research Teams provide students with research and teamwork experience by uniting undergraduate students, graduate students, and faculty in a team based environment to advance research projects in science and engineering.
 Motivated undergraduate and graduate students who join these multi-year teams benefit significantly.

 - Creates Long-Term Research & Development Experience

 Students will work on a multidisciplinary research team for a minimum of two semesters, gaining valuable research and design experience.
 Students are encouraged to participate longer, with additional time and context, to make meaningful contributions, and foster design and leadership skills.

 - Cultivates Leadership and Mentoring

 The long-term, sustainable nature of Faculty Research Project teams creates a mentoring environment, where faculty and graduate students mentor teams, experienced undergrad students mentor new team members, and students rotate step into leadership roles as others graduate.